MicrosoftDocs/win32/desktop-src/Controls/tcn-selchanging.md

 ---
 title: TCN\_SELCHANGING notification code
-description: Notifies a tab control's parent window that the currently selected tab is about to change.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'ec7b1bd3-8932-4418-9eed-ecb7c748e4dd'
+description: Notifies a tab controls parent window that the currently selected tab is about to change.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: ec7b1bd3-8932-4418-9eed-ecb7c748e4dd
+keywords:
-keywords: ["TCN_SELCHANGING notification code Windows Controls"]
+- TCN_SELCHANGING notification code Windows Controls
 topic_type:
 - apiref
 api_name: